-Parking: Park on the street by the cross, or treat yourself to a visit to the pub and wander up afterwards
+Parking: Park on the street by the cross, or treat yourself to a visit to the pub if you are using their car park.

 The Ancient Crosses and Holy Wells of Lancashire, A Revised Version, Volume IV, Salford Hundred, Henry Taylor, (A.J.Noble Volume Editor), 2005, North West Catholic History Society